Vivify-Ideas/laravel-acl/README.md

 This will use current permission provider (`Eloquent`) and create DB structure for saving permissions.
 It will create 2 additional tables `acl_permissions` and `acl_user_permissions`.

+That's it!
+You're all set to go.

+## Usage

+Main feature of this ACL component is `PermissionsProvider`.
+Permission provider represent class that handle permissions.
+Currently there is only one permission provider `Eloquent` (you can assume that permissions will be stored in DB that you specified on your project).

-Next step is to fill available permission for your application.
+First step is to fill available permission for your application.
 You can do this by overwriting ACL default config file (`app/config/packages/vivify-ideas/acl/config.php`).

 In the config file there is `permissions` section that you need to put all permissions that exist in your system in `permissions` section.